lomorage/homepage/content/faq.md

 4. It should be open, avoid any kind of lock down, the user should easily migrate to other systems, and should not get a electronic waste if the product is out of service.
    - Media files are stored as it's on your disk, original format, original resolution, exactly the same.
-   - You don't need format your hard drive to use it,  and it supports all porpular file systems.
+   - You don't need format your hard drive to use it,  and it supports all popular file systems.
-   - Media files are organized in folders by "YYYY/MM/DD" struture on disk, you can easily import them to other systems/tools.
+   - Media files are organized in folders by "YYYY/MM/DD" structure on disk, you can easily import them to other systems/tools.
    - The setup use Raspberry Pi, even if you don't use Lomorage, it's still a single board computer you can use in [tons of projects](https://projects.raspberrypi.org/en).

 5. More than backup and management, enjoy the memories with your families.
    - How many times you open photo APP and take a look the old photos?
-   - Have dozons of photo frames but hard to find enough space for them?
+   - Have dozens of photo frames but hard to find enough space for them?
    - Have idle digital photo frame which requires copy/paste files, limited in storage?
    - Think about having a large screen digital signage in your living room which shows weather, news, digital arts and selected photos, and several other smaller digital photo frames in your bedroom or study room which shows your personal photos and videos.
-No more copy/paste, break the storage limit and use WiFi to retreive photos from Lomorage.
+No more copy/paste, break the storage limit and use WiFi to retrieve photos from Lomorage.
    - Reuse any idle screens to build digital frames with wireless connection using Raspberry Pi, customize the content on your Phone.
-   - share your kids photo to their grandparents' digtal frame.
+   - share your kids photo to their grandparents' digital frame.

-6. Stay connected while independant.
+6. Stay connected while independent.
    - You can have Lomorage setup at your home, and your parents or your friends can have their own setup.
-They are operating indendantly, but can talk to each other when necessary, and they can as backup for each other.
+They are operating independently, but can talk to each other when necessary, and they can as backup for each other.

 ## 5. What is the cost?